markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ### ELTB

-It turns out there are two versions of the `ELITEB` BASIC source program on the cassette sources disk, called `$.ELITEB` and `O.ELITEB`.
+It turns out there are two versions of the `ELITEB` BASIC source program on the cassette sources disc, called `$.ELITEB` and `O.ELITEB`.
 These two versions of `ELITEB` differ by just one byte in the default Commander data.
 This byte controls whether or not the Commander has a rear pulse laser.
 In `O.ELITEB` this byte is generated by:

 ```
 EQUB (POW + 128) AND Q%